Art enables us to find ourselves and lose ourselves at the same time.~ T. Merton

 VOLUNTEER TO HOST

-We know there is a wealth of creativity among our friends and families.
+We know there is a wealth of creativity and culture among our friends and families.
 We want to be inspired by your talent!
 Please consider hosting one of our seasonal workshops.
 If you are interested in hosting, please contact Erica Wittgow, Crafting Coordinator.

 To view our extended information sheet for hosts, click here.